codyfeldhaus/bravo-week-1/functions-lab/functions-lab.md

 * Write a function `addBook` which takes a book object as a parameter and adds it to the collection of books.

 ### Task 4: Remove a Book from the Collection
-* Write a function `removeBook` which takes an ISBN number as a parameter and removes the corresponding book from the collection.
+* Write a function `removeBook` which takes a Book ID number as a parameter and removes the corresponding book from the collection.

 ### Task 5: Find a Book
 * Write a function `findBook` which takes a string as a parameter and searches the collection for a book with a matching title or author.
 The function should return an array of all books that match the search query.

 ### Task 6: Display the Collection
 * Write a function `displayBooks` which displays the entire collection of books.